Skills for Research Impact

 Throughout the series, participants will gain skills that can be applied to their own research contexts, goals and projects.
 Workshops will be highly participatory and will provide practical knowledge, skills and tools that can be used right away.

 Join us for one or multiple sessions!
-The first five core sessions will be offered online.
+All sessions will be offered online.

-Webinar access information will be provided through the Microsoft registration page.
+Webinar access information will be provided through the online Eventbrite page and in your registration confirmation email.

 Workshop Title Description Speaker Date, Location and Registration Link